“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 Factor 7: Test center availability

-As the business school application cycle is a fairly predictable, GMAT test centers tend to be extremely busy during certain times of the year.
+As the business school application cycle is fairly predictable, GMAT test centers tend to be extremely busy during certain times of the year.
 Thus, to ensure that you can stick to your MBA application timeline, you should book your GMAT test date 2-3 months in advance of your target test day.

 Confused about how to select a GMAT test center? – This article contains all the information on how to select and book a slot for your GMAT test at any testing location.